Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 Long-term studies in animals to determine the carcinogenic potential of besifloxacin have not been performed.

-Besifloxacin induced chromosomal aberrations in CHO cells in vitro and it was positive in an in vivo mouse micronucleus assay at oral doses ≥ 1500 mg/kg.
-Besifloxacin did not induce unscheduled DNA synthesis in hepatocytes cultured from rats given the test compound up to 2,000 mg/ kg by the oral route.
+Besifloxacin induced chromosomal aberrations in CHO cells in vitro and it was positive in an in vivo mouse micronucleus assay at oral doses ≥1,500 mg/kg.
+Besifloxacin did not induce unscheduled DNA synthesis in hepatocytes cultured from rats given the test compound up to 2,000 mg/kg by the oral route.
 In a fertility and early embryonic development study in rats, besifloxacin did not impair the fertility of male or female rats at oral doses of up to 500 mg/kg/day.
-This is over 10,000 times higher than the recommended total daily human ophthalmic dose.
+This dose is approximately 26,500 times higher than the mean plasma concentration measured in humans at the recommended human ophthalmic dose.

 How Supplied/Storage and Handling

-Besivance® (besifloxacin ophthalmic suspension) 0.6%, is supplied as a sterile ophthalmic suspension in a white low density polyethylene (LDPE) bottle with a controlled dropper tip and tan polypropylene cap.
+Besivance® (besifloxacin ophthalmic suspension) 0.6% is supplied as a sterile ophthalmic suspension in a white low density polyethylene (LDPE) bottle with a controlled dropper tip and beige polypropylene cap.
 Tamper evidence is provided with a shrink band around the cap and neck area of the package.

 Patient Counseling Information

-Patients should be advised not to wear contact lenses if they have signs or symptoms of bacterial conjunctivitis or during the course of therapy with Besivance .
+Advise patients not to wear contact lenses if they have signs or symptoms of bacterial conjunctivitis or during the course of therapy with Besivance.

-Besivance® is a registered trademark of Bausch & Lomb Incorporated.
+Besivance is a trademark of Bausch & Lomb Incorporated or its affiliates.